Robust Explainer Recommendation for Time Series Classification: Abstract

 \section{Abstract}

-This paper aims to provide a framework to quantitatively evaluate and rank explanation methods for the time series classification task, which deals with a prevalent data type in critical domains such as healthcare and finance.
-The recent surge of research interest in explanation methods for time series classification has provided a great variety of explanation techniques.
-Nevertheless, when these explanation techniques disagree on a specific problem, it remains unclear which of them to use.
-Comparing the explanations to find the right answer is non-trivial.
-Two key challenges remain: how to quantitatively and robustly evaluate the informativeness (i.e., relevance for the classification task) of a given explanation method, and how to compare explanation methods side-by-side.
-We propose AMEE, a Model-Agnostic Explanation Evaluation framework for quantifying and comparing multiple saliency-based explanations for time series classification.
-Perturbation is added to the input time series guided by the saliency maps (i.e., importance weights for each point in the time series).
-The impact of perturbation on classification accuracy is measured and used for explanation evaluation.
-The results show that perturbing discriminative parts of the time series leads to significant changes in classification accuracy.
+Time series classification is a task which deals with temporal sequences, a prevalent data type common in domains such as human activity recognition, sports analytics and general sensing.
+In this area, interest in explainability has been growing as explanation is key to understand the data and the model better.
+Recently, a great variety of techniques (e.g., LIME, SHAP, CAM) have been proposed and adapted for time series to provide explanation in the form of \textit{saliency maps}, where the importance of each data point in the time series is quantified with a numerical value.
+However, the saliency maps can and often disagree, so it is unclear which one to use.
+This paper provides a novel framework to \emph{quantitatively evaluate and rank explanation methods for time series classification}.
+We show how to robustly evaluate the informativeness of a given explanation method (i.e., relevance for the classification task), and how to compare explanations side-by-side. \textbf{\emph{The goal is to recommend the best explainer for a given time series classification dataset.}} We propose AMEE, a Model-Agnostic Explanation Evaluation framework, for recommending saliency-based explanations for time series classification.
+In this approach, data perturbation is added to the input time series guided by each explanation.
+Our results show that perturbing discriminative parts of the time series leads to significant changes in classification accuracy, which can be used to evaluate each explanation.
 To be robust to different types of perturbations and different types of classifiers, we aggregate the accuracy loss across perturbations and classifiers.
-This allows us to objectively quantify and rank different explanation methods.
-We provide a quantitative and qualitative analysis for synthetic datasets, a variety of UCR benchmark datasets, as well as a real-world dataset with known expert ground truth.
+This novel approach allows us to recommend the best explainer among a set of different explainers, including random and oracle explainers.
+We provide a quantitative and qualitative analysis for synthetic datasets, a variety of time-series datasets, as well as a real-world case study with known expert ground truth.